icon

 Virtual twins can play a key role in leading industry digitalization.
 “A collaborative platform allows you to consolidate all project data in a single environment, align all stakeholder groups around consistent goals and ROI targets, manage all the interests at stake, and communicate strategy clearly throughout your network,” says Goulven.

 And the opportunities are great.
-Research suggests that every dollar invested in a virtual twin can mean nine dollars written off the investment.
+When it comes to digital infrastructure projects, research suggests that every dollar invested in a virtual twin can mean nine dollars written off the investment.
 They can even reduce design costs by as much as 50% and cut permitting time in half.⁶

 $1